A Human-in-the-loop Framework to Construct Context-aware Mathematical Notions of Outcome Fairness: Experiments

-\paragraph{Part 1 results: Identifying morally irrelevant features} Figure~\ref{fig:part1} shows the distribution of responses to questions in part 1 of our experiment.
-Responses represent participants' extent of agreement with the statement ``It is ethically acceptable for the attribute [...] to impact the decision a defendant receives.''
-The majority of our participants strongly believe the number of prior counts and charge degree can morally justify inequality in sentencing decisions.
-The majority also strongly believes race is morally irrelevant.
-For gender and age, opinions are more diverse.
-Overall, participants consider gender as part of a defendant's circumstance, and age as a morally relevant feature, however, their degree of confidence is generally lower compared to the other three features.
+\xhdr{Part 1 results: Identifying morally irrelevant features} Figure~\ref{fig:part1} shows the distribution of responses to questions in part 1 of our experiment.
+Responses represent participants' extent of agreement with the statement ``It is ethically acceptable for the attribute [...] to impact the decision a defendant receives?''
+The majority of participants strongly believe the number of prior counts and charge degree can morally justify inequality in sentencing decisions.
+The majority also strongly believe that race is morally irrelevant.
+For gender and age, opinions are mixed.
+On average, participants consider gender as part of a defendant's circumstance, and age as a morally relevant feature, but their degree of confidence is generally lower compared to the other three features.

-\paragraph{Part 2 results: Estimating the desert function ($\vdelta$)} Figure~\ref{fig:feature_weights} (left) shows the distribution of weights given to the five features of a defendant (race, gender, age, charge degree, and prior counts) when estimating desert ($\vdelta$). \hhl{ (For ease of interpretation, a Gaussian probability density function with the same mean and variance as the data is plotted on the opposite axis with bolder typeface.
+\xhdr{Part 2 results: Estimating the desert function ($\vdelta$)} Figure~\ref{fig:y_weights_desert} illustrates the distribution of weights allocated to the true outcome $y$ when estimating $\vdelta$.
+As one may expect, the true outcome has a significant weight, but somewhat surprisingly, on average participants gave similar weights to charge degree (-0.46) and the true label (-.41).
+Figure~\ref{fig:feature_weights} (left panel) in Appendix~\ref{app:empirical} shows the distribution of weights given to the five features of a defendant (race, gender, age, charge degree, and prior counts) when estimating desert ($\vdelta$). \hhl{ (For ease of interpretation, a Gaussian probability density function with the same mean and variance as the data is plotted on the opposite axis with bolder typeface.
 We have used 20 bins for these illustrations.) } According to our participants, younger defendants generally deserve a more lenient sentencing decision.
 The same holds if a defendant is female or non-white.
 Participants consider a defendant less deserving of a lenient outcome if they are charged with a felony, or they have a large number of prior convictions.
-Perhaps surprising, participants, on average, gave a larger weight (-0.25) to charge degree---an \emph{alleged} offense---as opposed to prior \emph{conviction} counts (-0.46).
+Perhaps surprising, participants, on average, gave a larger weight (-0.25) to charge degree as opposed to prior \emph{conviction} counts (-0.46).

-Figure~\ref{fig:y_weights} (left) illustrates the distribution of weights allocated to the true outcome $y$ when estimating $\vdelta$.
-As one may expect, the true outcome has a significant weight, but somewhat surprisingly, on average participants gave similar weights to charge degree (-0.46) and the true label (-.41).